This Week In Surfing: How Did The WSL Botch The John John World Title Broadcast? Plus, Occy's John John Interview, and Ryan Burch in Cloudbreak

 And that was this week in surfing.
 Have a good weekend everyone.

-This Week In Surfing: Ten Things From Surfing & the Internet on the Week That Was August 2, 2019
+This Week In Surfing: Ten Things from Surfing & the Internet on the Week That Was February 7, 2020